Forsooth, thou art most rad!

 As a follow-up effort, Dragon Quest can be seen as a return to form for Horii: Start with a complex and potentially intimidating game type that’s popular on niche computers and then streamline and simplify it for introduction to the much wider and more lucrative console market.
 He took a cup of Ultima, added a dash of Wizardry, and then garnished with a user friendly interface straight out of Portopia.
 Two millions copies later, it was clear that lightning had indeed struck twice.

 Well, two million copies in Japan, that is.
 Enix had equally high hopes for the North American release in 1989, for which Nintendo themselves would take over publishing duty.
 They went all-out by springing for enhanced graphics, a top notch localization of the game’s script, a battery save option to replace the original’s cumbersome passwords, and a detailed 64-page strategy guide bundled with every copy.
-It was a disaster.
+It was a resounding flop.

 What went wrong?
 Well, it turns out that much of the game’s initial success in Japan was due to its artwork by superstar illustrator Akira Toriyama and its heavy promotion in the pages of the popular action manga magazine Shōnen Jump.
 Over here, however, it was a totally unknown quantity to consumers and the result was warehouses full of unsellable Dragon Warrior cartridges.
 The solution?
 Another, more desperate stab at a magazine cross-promotion: Readers of Nintendo Power were actually sent a free copy of Dragon Warrior with every $20 subscription!
 An estimated 500,000 copies were distributed in this way.
 The hope was that, once they were exposed to the game one way or another, players in North America would be just as hooked as their counterparts across the Pacific and turn out in droves for the sequels.